 - Threat name: User plane data confidentiality protection at gNB.

-- Threat Category: Tampering data, Information Disclosure.
+- Threat Category: Information Disclosure.

-- Threat Description: If the gNB does not cipher and decipher user plane packets between the Uu reference point and the N3/Xn reference points, then the attackers can manipulate and compromise user packets on Uu, Xn-U, and N3 interface to launch Denial of Service as well as Man-in-the middle attack.
+- Threat Description: If the gNB does not cipher and decipher user plane packets between the Uu reference point and the N3/Xn reference points, then the attackers can compromise user packets on Uu, Xn-U, and N3 interface.
 The attackers can gain access to user identifiers, serving network identifiers, location information and can perform user tracking.
 This threat scenario assumes that the N3, Xn reference points are not within the security environment.

 - Threatened Asset: user plane data.